Meet our paddlers

 We love having him as part of our team.

-Jane Stacey has been involved in Surf Lifesaving for almost 27 years.
-She loves the ocean.
+Jane Stacey was involved in Surf Lifesaving for almost 27 years.
+She loved the ocean.
 She started swimming in the open water with her dad and this led to her involvement in lifesaving and even meeting her husband Marcus - who happens to be our paramedic!
-Her hobbies include surf boat rowing, hiking, gardening and traveling.
-During the day she is a Leading Teacher (Student Wellbeing and Engagement) in a special education setting, mother of two awesome boys.
-We love her smile and friendly nature, as well as her skills.
+Her hobbies included surf boat rowing, hiking, gardening and traveling.
+She was a Leading Teacher (Student Wellbeing and Engagement) in a special education setting.